-More information on our research infrastructure you may find at IPC equipment database.
+More information on our research infrastructure you may find at IChF equipment database.

-IPC collaborates with over 40 universities and scientific institutions throughout the world, including those with the highest reputation, such as Massachusetts Institute of Technology (MIT), the Max Planck institutes and the University of Cambridge.
-Scientists from IPC participate in many national and international research projects, including under Horizon2020.
+IChF collaborates with over 40 universities and scientific institutions throughout the world, including those with the highest reputation, such as Massachusetts Institute of Technology (MIT), the Max Planck institutes and the University of Cambridge.
+Scientists from IChF participate in many national and international research projects, including under Horizon2020.

-IPC has a solid record in both - fundamental and application-oriented research esp. on sensors, new materials for nanotechnology, and chemical functionalization of nanomaterials.
-Our efforts and excellency in conducting research were appreciated by professional investor, who set up 2 spin-off companies with IPC.
+IChF has a solid record in both - fundamental and application-oriented research esp. on sensors, new materials for nanotechnology, and chemical functionalization of nanomaterials.
+Our efforts and excellency in conducting research were appreciated by professional investor, who set up 2 spin-off companies with IChF.

 As one of the first institutions in Poland, in 2014 the Institute was given “HR Excellence in Research” award for its efforts to implement the provisions of the “European Charter for Researchers” and the “Code of Conduct for the Recruitment of Researchers”.

-Following these principles IPC wants to become an internationally attractive employer and top European research institution, mainly by attracting skilful scientists, supporting researchers career development and engagement of the Institute to the society.
+Following these principles IChF wants to become an internationally attractive employer and top European research institution, mainly by attracting skilful scientists, supporting researchers career development and engagement of the Institute to the society.

 Working conditions for PD2PI fellows